anamabid1/Take-Home-Exercises-Jan-2023/README.md

-# Take-Home Exercises/Project - Jan 2023
+# Take-Home Exercises - Jan 2023

 > Exercises for this term are posted to this repository.
 You can copy these instructions to your exercise repository set up by your instructor for this term.